 Spanish Tortillas Aren’t Tortillas

-More often than not, you will come across this dish.
-I would like to emphasize that it’s not a Tortilla at all but rather a traditional potato-based omelet in Spain.
+You may find the name confusing, so I would like to emphasize that it’s not a flatbread at all but rather a traditional potato-based omelet in Spain.
 The problem stems from the fact that while “Tortilla” refers to the Mesoamerican flatbread, it also means “omelet” in Spanish.

 A Tortilla Press Can Be A Good Investment